yassouali/deeplearning.ai_notes/Specialisation3.md

 **When and how to fine-tune?** This is a function of several factors, but the two most important ones are the size of the new dataset (small or big), and its similarity to the original dataset (e.g. ImageNet-like in terms of the content of images and the classes, or very different, such as microscope images).

-Transfer learning makes sense when:
+Transfer learning from Task A to B makes sense when:

 * Task A and B have the same input x.
 * We have a lot more data for Task A than Task B.
 * Low level features from A could be helpful for learning B.

 **Multitask learning**
-We typically care about optimizing for a particular metric, whether this is a score on a certain benchmark or a business KPI.
+We typically care about optimizing for a particular metric, whether this is a score on a certain benchmark or a business Key Performance Indicator (KPI).
 In order to do this, we generally train a single model or an ensemble of models to perform our desired task.
 We then fine-tune and tweak these models until their performance no longer increases.
 While we can generally achieve acceptable performance this way, by being laser-focused on our single task, we ignore information that might help us do even better on the metric we care about.
 Specifically, this information comes from the training signals of related tasks.
 By sharing representations between related tasks, we can enable our model to generalize better on our original task.
-This approach is called Multi-Task Learning (MTL)
+This approach is called Multi-Task Learning (MTL).

 When multi-task learning makes sense: